Asymptotic stability of the composite wave of rarefaction wave and contact wave to nonlinear viscoelasticity model with non-convex flux: Introduction

 When the stress $\sigma(v)$ is non-convex, stability analysis of solutions for \eqref{eq} is firstly studied in\cite{KM1994,MM}.
 The stress function $\sigma(v)\in C^{1}(\mathbb{R})$ in\cite{KM1994,MM} satisfies one of the following conditions respectively :

 Precisely to say, Kawashima-Matsumura \cite{KM1994} proved the asymptotic stability of shock profiles for system \eqref{eq} under assumption $\eqref{sigma}_1$.
 Later on, Matsumura-Mei \cite{MM} consider another case $\eqref{sigma}_2,$ and they also obtain the stability results of a shock wave for system \eqref{eq}.
 Both in \cite{KM1994,MM}, some delicate weight functions are introduced in the energy estimates to overcome the difficulty caused by the non-convexity of the characteristic field.
 It can be observed from \eqref{sigma} that $v=0$ is an inflection point of concavity and convexity changes of the function $\sigma(v)$.
-Conditions \eqref{sigma} show that the stress function is nonlinear in any interval, i.e., $\sigma''(v)\neq 0,\forall v\in[c_1,c_2]$.

 Also, Nishihara proved the stability of degenerate shock for $\eqref{eq}$-$\eqref{sigma}_1$.
 Here are some other extended results, see \cite{AG,MN1994,MeiNishi}.
 Recently, Liu-Guo\cite{LG} gave the stability analysis of the large amplitude viscous shock waves for system \eqref{eq}.
 In \cite{LG}, They introduce an effective velocity to deform system \eqref{eq} so that the weight functions are no longer required in energy estimates.
 Note that when $\sigma''(v)<0,v\in\mathbb{R}$, system \eqref{eq} is reduced to the $p$-system, which describes the motion of compressible viscous gas.
 The research on $p$-system has already been mature, we refer to \cite{KM1985,MN1,JS, KVW1} and the references therein.
 For general results about the global existence of solutions and their stability analysis for \eqref{eq1}, we refer to \cite{Shu-Zeng,Zeng}.